Seniors spur St. Mary's to win over New Mexico State

+”I‘m disappointed because we expected to win the game,“ New Mexico State first-year coach Chris Jans said. ”We felt good about our plan and going into this ballgame playing a team in November that was still trying to figure out some new roles for their guys (after the Gaels lost guard Joe Rahon and forward Dane Pineau to graduation).

+“You kind of have to pick your poison against them.
+They shoot the ball so well and they spread you out so much.
+You have to either get in the gaps and make them kick it or play one-on-one and stay with the shooters.
+We elected to stay with the shooters ... and they got to the rim a ton.”

-Hermanson followed a 9-of-10 shooting performance in Saturday’s season opener against St. Francis (Pa.) by making 5 of 7 shots against the Aggies (1-1).
+Landale had 20 and 10 rebounds while Hermanson finished with 16 points.
+Hermanson followed a 9-of-10 shooting performance in Saturday’s season opener against St. Francis (Pa.) by making 5 of 7 shots against the Aggies.

-Landale also had 10 rebounds and four assists.
-Naar led the Gaels with five assists.
-Cullen Neal contributed 12 points off the bench.

 New Mexico State was led by Zach Lofton’s 18 points.
 Eli Chuha and A.J.
 Harris each had 13 points.
 Jemerrio Jones finished with 11 points and 10 rebounds, his second consecutive double-double to start the season.